 If your student receives a positive lab result for COVID-19, we ask that you notify us immediately.
 If you are unable to reach the school office, or it's after hours, on a weekend, or during a holiday break, click here to submit a report.

 COVID-19 Risk Level (Current):

-High but controlled community transmission, including confirmed exposure within communal settings.
-Potential for rapid increase in suspected cases.
+Moderate and/or sustained community transmission with likelihood of confirmed exposure within communal settings, and with potential for increase in suspected cases.

 STARTING 11-30: Students at Lake City High School, Coeur d'Alene High School, Canfield Middle School, Lakes Middle School and Woodland Middle School are attending class in person 2 days a week, with half on Monday-Tuesday, half on Thursday-Friday.
 Students participate in distance learning the other 3 days a week.

 STARTING 10-26: Students in grades K-8 and at Venture High School attend in-person school Monday-Tuesday, Thursday-Friday.
 Wednesday is a distance learning day.